tenzir/threatbus/plugins/apps/threatbus_zmq_app/README.md

 ### Unsubscribe from the Plugin

-To unsubscribe a connected app, it has to send a JSON struct to the `manage` endpoint of the plugin, as follows:
+To unsubscribe, a connected app has to send a JSON struct to the `manage` endpoint of the plugin, as follows:

 ```